iliasam/MBalancing/README.md

 ADXL345 accelerometer must be fixed at the body of the motor, perpendicular to its shaft.
 STM32 is capturing data from X/Y axis of ADXL345 and send them to the Windows utility using USB-VCP.
 Zero angle sensor is used for measuring real RPM and for measuring vibration phase phase shift.
+Black marking must be drawn at the shaft of the motor.

 Windows utility is displaying:
 * Shaft RPM and rotation speed in Hz